What to Do in Anchorage - Best Activities and Locations 2025

 11. Attend a Festival

-12. Explore the Trails at Kincaid Park
+12. Explore Kincaid Park

 13. Watch Float Planes Land at Lake Hood